Task Agnostic Restoration of Natural Video Dynamics: Objective Functions

-This spatio-temporal loss by itself is not sufficient for faithfully correcting the temporal consistency as there could exist multiple solutions for optical flow equation, e.g., it does not take into account the perceptual information of the synthesized and raw frames.
-In order to address this issue and to guide the network for the generation of perceptually credible frames, a non-local optical flow based loss in the image space is employed as presented below:

-wh Here $T$ represents the total number of frames in a sequence, and $N$ represents the total pixels in each frame.
-The working of this loss function can be summarized as the propagation of content from succeeding frames to the subsequent frames in image domain to ensure that the generated frames contain similar content to the previous frames and the inter-frame motion dynamics of the synthesized frames are similar to that of the temporally consistent counterpart.
-By unrolling Eq.~\ref{st_loss} it can be seen that this loss provides supervision that is directly proportional to the optical flow of the consistent video hence further supporting the hypothesis presented in Eq.~\ref{flow_noise_eq}.
-This non-local optical flow based loss function takes into account the occlusion problem of the Eq.~\ref{warping_eq} by masking the occluded and de-occluded content as defined below:
+Please note that this optical flow-based loss by itself is not sufficient for faithfully correcting the temporal consistency, as there could exist multiple solutions for optical flow equation, e.g., it does not take into account the appearance of the synthesized and raw frames.
+In order to address this issue and to guide the network for the generation of perceptually credible frames, a non-local optical flow based loss in the image space is employed as presented below: This warping based reconstruction loss function has been adopted from the~\cite{chen2017videostyletransfer}, as many variants of this objective function with slight modifications have been proven effective for enforcing temporal smoothness in video translation tasks in~\cite{bonneel2015blind, chu2018tecogan, lai2018learning, liu2021featurepropagation, thimonier2021loreal}.
+Here $T$ represents the total number of frames in a sequence and $\hat{O_{t}}$ represents the warped frame $O_{t-1}$ (as described in Eq. \ref{warping_eq}).
+The working of this loss function can be summarized as the propagation of content from preceding frames to the subsequent frames in image domain to ensure that the generated frames contain similar content to the previous frames and the inter-frame motion dynamics of the synthesized frames are similar to that of the temporally consistent counterpart.
+This non-local optical flow based loss function also takes into account the occlusion problem of the Eq.~\ref{warping_eq} by masking the occluded and de-occluded content as defined below:

-The value for $\alpha = 50$ is chosen according to the previous work where a similar strategy is used for evaluating occlusion~\cite{ruder2016artistic}.
+The value for $\alpha = 50$ is chosen according to the previous works where a similar strategy is used for evaluating occlusion~\cite{thimonier2021loreal, ruder2016artistic}.

-An additional short-term perceptual similarity loss~\cite{johnson2016perceptualloss} was also introduced in the training phase to minimize the deviation of the synthesized frames from the original processed frames.
+An additional conventional short-term perceptual similarity loss~\cite{johnson2016perceptualloss} was also introduced in the training phase to minimize the deviation of the synthesized frames from the original processed frames.
 This loss is defined as follows:

-whHere $\phi(.)$ represents $relu\_4\_3$ layer of a pretrained VGG-16 network, trained on the ImageNet dataset~\cite{deng2009imagenet}.
+Here $\phi_{l}(.)$ represents layers of a VGG-16 network till the layer $relu\_4\_3$ (trained on the ImageNet dataset~\cite{deng2009imagenet}).